EINDEX/logseq-memos-sync/readme.md

 ## Limit

-- now just can first 1000 memos.
+- Only sync last 1000 memos.
 - if memo exist, cannot update the content.
+We don't want to break your content.
-- can not sync content from logseq to memos.
+- Cannot sync content from logseq to memos.
+- Cannot send image and files to Memos.

 ## ScreenShot